Disassembling a Marx 999 locomotive isn’t too difficult, and it’s easier than the Marx 666, but it helps to have some instructions.

 The rear truck is held in place with a hex-headed brass bolt.
 Remove the bolt to remove the truck.

 If you’re disassembling the locomotive in order to repaint it, be sure to let everything dry thoroughly at least overnight before reassembling it.
+Here are some more tips on repainting a 999.

 Replacing the Marx 999 headlight